-- LGBT planning – members of the LGBT community face unique challenges when it comes to estate planning that can be addressed by including an LGBT component to your estate plan.
+- LGBTQ planning – members of the LGBTQ community face unique challenges when it comes to estate planning that can be addressed by including an LGBTQ component to your estate plan.

 - Business succession planning – as you likely already know, only 20 percent of small businesses successfully make the transition to the next generation.
 Including a business succession plan in your overall estate plan will dramatically increase the odds that your business is among the 20 percent that make the transition successfully.